 How will a person know if they are a victim?

-A benefit claim is refused because it has already been claimed in the victim’s name.
+- a benefit claim refused because it has already been claimed in the victim’s name;

-What to do as a victim of personal identity fraud
+What should I do if I am a victim of identity fraud?

-Any identity theft involving plastic credit or debit cards, cheques or online banking, must be reported directly to the financial institution concerned (ie. the relevant bank).
+Any identity theft involving plastic credit or debit cards, cheques, Paypal, online banking, or any other form of digital means of payment, must be reported directly to the financial institution concerned (eg. your bank).
 They will be responsible for investigating it further, and reporting any criminal activity to the police.

-- If you receive bills or statements that do not belong to you but are addressed to you, contact all the organisations concerned as soon as possible.
+If you receive bills or statements that do not belong to you but are addressed to you, or if your bank statement contains unfamiliar transactions, contact all the organisations concerned as soon as possible.